puppetlabs/gatling-puppet-load-test/README.md

 ## Welcome to load testing Puppet with Gatling!

 This repo contains tools for load testing Puppet Enterprise, Puppet Server, and other components.
-It works by building an existing [open source load testing called Gatling](http://gatling.io), which allows you to record HTTP traffic and replay it, and then generate reports about the performance of the simulated requests.
+It works by building an existing [open source load testing tool called Gatling](http://gatling.io), which allows you to record HTTP traffic and replay it, and then generate reports about the performance of the simulated requests.
 We use this to simulate Puppet agent requests to Puppet Server, but in a full PE installation, since Puppet Server is driving communication with PuppetDB, the Node Classifier, etc., we end up exercising all of the PE components.